Meet the Counseling Services Staff

 Justin T King, M.Ed, LCPC,CPRP, Counselor

-Ms. Melanie Spencer, M.Ed, LCPC, NBCC Counselor
+Ms. Melanie Spencer, M.Ed, LCPC, Counselor

-Deborah Williams, M.S., Case Manager Specialist/Support Counselor-
+Deborah Williams, M.S., Case Manager Specialist/Support Counselor

 Mrs. Deborah Williams graduated from the University of Maryland Eastern Shore with both her Master’s degree in Rehabilitation and Counseling and her